amoshnin/ML-Pairwise.Ranking.and.Sentiment.Analysis/README.md

 - I developed the solution to this problem in four phases:

-  1. Data preprocessing/filtering (which includes Language Detection, Gibberish Detection, Profanity Detection)
+  1. Data preprocessing (which includes Language Detection, Gibberish Detection, Profanity Detection)

   2. Feature extraction